Global Marshall Plan Initiative: Self-understanding

-The material prosperity of mankind has never before experienced such an increase.
+The material prosperity of mankind has never before increased so dramatically.
 Nevertheless poverty, deprivation and the resulting illnesses are still alarmingly widespread.
-The increasing overexploitation of nature, the waste of limited resources and the expected catastrophic climate consequences linked to pollution will in the next 30 years present mankind with its biggest challenge yet.
+The increasing overexploitation of nature, the waste of limited resources and the expected catastrophic climate consequences linked to pollution will in the next 30 years present mankind with its greatest challenge yet.

 The unsustainable consumption of developing countries, poverty and population growth are among the key problems.
 Many hundreds of millions of people do not benefit from the positive effects of ongoing globalization. this has further increased the income gap between rich industrial nations and the poorest developing countries.
 The spread of AIDS and looming population growth also accelerate this gap.

 Any effort to overcome this unsustainable development will be four times more difficult in the future, or even impossible, if a fundamental turnaround is not set in place soon.

 The Global Marshall Plan Initiative wants to strengthen these turnarounds.
 With the self-understanding of a network-style movement for a World in Balance, positively aligned powers from politics, economics, science and civil society are brought together in a wide-ranging alliance based on the key requirements of fair globalization.
 This relies on the simultaneous pursuit of “bottom-up” and “top-down” approach, thus raising awareness and increasing lobbying.

 Through lectures, information events and publications, more people and groups are continually informed about the absolute necessity and the possibility of a global Eco-Social framework, so that political change comes from the center of society.
 At the same time, support for the Global Marshall Plan and a global Eco-Social Market Economy is acquired from national, European and international decision makers through a direct approach.